 Some doulas work as birth and postnatal doulas.
 Others work only as birth doulas, or purely as postnatal doulas.

-- meet you when you’re pregnant and spend time getting to know you
+- Meet you when you are pregnant and spend time getting to know you and your partner.

-- support you however you’re planning to give birth, for example a planned caesarean birth, home birth or water birth
+- Support you no matter how you plan to give birth, whether it’s a planned caesarean birth, home birth or water birth.

-- provide one-to-one support during labour, encouraging and reassuring you along the way.
+- Provide one-to-one support during labour, reassuring you along the way.

 What are the benefits of having a doula?

-Some women want someone who makes them feel comfortable and who they know and trust during labour.
-A doula can be part of your birth team, alongside another birth partner, or if you do not have someone suitable to support you.
+Some people simply want someone around who they know and trust during labour.
+A doula can be your only birth partner or may form part of your birth team alongside another birth partner, such as your baby’s parent, your partner or a close friend or relative.

-Other women want someone who will get to know them well during pregnancy, as well as support them through labour.
-Having this continuity of care and support may be especially important to you if you don’t see the same midwife during your antenatal appointments.
+Others want someone who will get to know them well during pregnancy, as well as support them through labour.
+This continuity of care and support may matter a lot to you, and you may not see the same midwife during your antenatal appointments.

 How much do doulas cost?

-How much a doula will charge can vary, depending on:
+How much a doula charges, will depend on: